-The start: All four competitors assemble at their team's allotted position at the start line facing the water.
-The rescue tube swimmer holds the rescue tube and swim fins in his or her hands or places them on the shoreward side of the start/finish line.
+The start.
+All four competitors assemble at their team's allotted position at the start line.
+Prior to the start signal, the rescue tube swimmer and equipment must be on the shoreward side of the start/finish line.
+The rescue tube swimmer may hold or wear the rescue tube, and may hold the swim fins in his or her hands.
+Fins may not be worn prior to crossing the start line.